- Consider whether the EEA to UK data transfers will still be required at the end of the Transition Period.

 - your processing is only occasional, of low risk to the data protection rights of individuals, and does not involve the large-scale use of special category or criminal offence data.

-The UK government has said it intends that at the end of the Transition Period, a controller or processor which is located outside the EU, but which is still required comply with the UK data protection law (for example because it offers goods or services to individuals in the UK or because it monitors the behaviour of individuals in the UK), must appoint a UK representative.
+A business is located in the EU (or otherwise outside of the UK) , but which is still required comply with the UK data protection law (for example because it offers goods or services to individuals in the UK or because it monitors the behaviour of individuals in the UK), must appoint a UK representative.